james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

 print('The sum is:', result)
 ```

-- Show the viewer the code in the browser - it looks OK but not colouring, let's change that next
-- We need to add some extra configuration to our `mkdocs.yml`:
+The code will display in a code block in the documentation portal, but won't have syntax colouring.
+To enable syntax colouring, add this extra configuration to our `mkdocs.yml`:

 ```yaml title="mkdocs.yml"
 markdown_extensions: